mitsukan/bankTechTest/README.md

 Changes:

 User can initiate transactions that take a command and a date: `.deposit(amount, date)`.
 Each transaction gets pushed into a `Account` class that stores transactions in arrays.

+Will need a `BankAccount` class to store the transactions in arrays.

+With this methodology, a print class can take the amounts from each array, run through the transactions and print out the balance for each transaction.